ibm-cloud-docs/vpc/known-issues.md

 ### iPXE network boot known timing issue
 {: #ipxe-network-boot-known-issue}

-**Issue:** When you use the iPXE network boot on a Bare Metal Server on VPC, the network configuration might still be processing when the iPXE script starts running.
+**Issue:** When you use the iPXE network boot on a Bare Metal Server on VPC, the network configuration process might still be incomplete when the iPXE script starts running.
 When this issue occurs, the DHCP command might fail or you might seem a timeout error.
 A fix for this issue is planned.

 **Workaround:** From the VNC console, manually run the iPXE commands.
 Or, add the following to your iPXE script instead of the DHCP command.